 Across these rewards and recognition practices, innovative rewards such as experiences and vouchers can equip organizations to make inroads into employee culture and connect with them at a personalized level.
 Bersin by Deloitte State of Employee Recognition research shows that there is a $46 billion market for employee recognition and most companies spend in the range of 1-2% of payroll on this.

-Rewards such as adventure, gourmet, travel, hobbies, wellness and activities rejuvenate employees and establish a two-way communication, enabling organizations to stay closely connected with their employees.
+Companies with best employee rewards programs also include rewards such as adventure, gourmet, travel, hobbies, wellness and activities that rejuvenate employees and establish a two-way communication, enabling organizations to stay closely connected with their employees.

 1. Years of Service award

 This is the one of the kinds of rewards for employees that is most commonly found in organizations - both small and large.
 This award is given at specific intervals or milestones to appreciate and recognize an employee’s continued contribution towards an organization over a number of years.

 Peer-to-peer recognition makes for a wonderful gesture of appreciation for both, the one who compliments and the one who is being complimented.
 Along with top-down and down-top recognition approaches, it imparts a 360 degree view to rewards and recognition in organizations.
 While top-down recognition is a convention across industries, words of compliment from colleagues can do wonders to boost employees’ morale.
 All it takes is sharing a congratulatory note or a verbal praise with a colleague.
 Most companies with best employee rewards programs are investing in peer-to-peer recognition programs where co-workers along with the managers are all empowered to recognize and reward the contribution of their colleagues.